Morse foliations of codimension one on the sphere S^3: Vanishing and anti-vanishing cycle

 The other steps of the proof, as they are expressed in Lemmata 2-6 of \cite{[Ros-Rou]}, can be repeated verbatim and so Novikov's Theorem follows for Morse foliations.
 Obviously, if we add again all eliminated bubbles we obtain a generalized Reeb component. \end{proof}

 \begin{remark} In the proof above, we have assumed that each $f_{t}$ is an embedding.
 For regular foliations of $S^{3}$ the theorem is valid without this extra-hypothesis \cite{[Novikov]}, \cite{[CaCo]}.
-For Morse foliations, we strongly believe that Novikov's theorem could also be proven in its full generality, but for the purpose of the present paper we don't need the stronger version of the theorem. \end{remark}
+Novikov's theorem could also be proven in its full generality, but for the purpose of the present paper we don't need the stronger version of the theorem. \end{remark}

 \begin{definition} Let $f:S^{1}\times \lbrack0,1]\rightarrow S^{3}$ be an embedding such that:

 (1) $f_{t}(S^{1})=a_{t}$ is a simple curve contained in a leaf $L_{t},$ $0\leq t\leq1,$ where $f_{t}(x)=f(x,t);$